 1. Get Enough Sleep

-Sleep is one of the most crucial factors for hormonal imbalance.
+Sleep is one the crucial factors for natural hormonal imbalance.
 The level of hormones may rise or fall with the quality of sleep.
 A study in the International Journal of Endocrinology reports that sleep disturbance can affect hormones by contributing to appetite problems, diabetes, and Obesity.
 Therefore, getting a good night’s rest can help the body to regulate hormone levels.
 The human body requires 7-8 hours of sleep every night.
 Interfering with the sleeping pattern is one of the habits that contribute to a hormone imbalance.
 For example, the body regulates the hormone cortisol, a stress hormone, at night.
 This implies that people who sleep very late do not enjoy the sympathetic flight stress response.
 Lack of sleep contributes to high cortisol levels, which lead to stress.

 2. Eat Healthy Fats